Eldritch Instinct System Reference Document (v0.8)

 Dexterity (DEX): Used for saves requiring poise, speed, and reflexes like dodging, sneaking, balancing, etc.

-Willpower (WIL): Used for saves to recall training, resist manipulation of your thoughts, deceive, etc.
+Willpower (WIL): Used for saves to endure horrors, provoke, resist manipulation of your thoughts, deceive, charm, etc.

 Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
-PCs roll a d20 for an appropriate ability score.
-If they roll equal to or under that ability score, they pass.
+PCs roll a d20 for an appropriate attribute.
+If they roll equal to or under that attribute, they succeed.
 Otherwise, they fail.

 A 1 is always a critical success, and a 20 is always a critical fail.

 For an opposed save, both the PC and their opponent make a save.
-Whoever rolls the highest number under or equal to their ability score wins the save.
+Whoever rolls the highest number under or equal to their attribute wins the save.
 If both sides fail, the highest result wins.
-Add any ability score above 20 to your result.
+Add any attribute points above 20 to the result.

 Difficulty

-When a PC is in a favorable or in a particularly difficult situation and must make a save, don’t use a mechanical solution to make success more or less likely.
-Instead, limit or increase the risks and possible effects of the PC’s action purely in the fictional world.
+When a PC must make a save in a favorable or in a particularly difficult situation, don’t use a mechanical solution to make success more or less likely.
+Rather, limit or increase the risks and possible effects purely in the game world.

 Healing

-A PC deprived of a crucial need (such as food or rest) is unable to recover HP or ability scores.
+A PC deprived of a crucial need such as food or rest is unable to recover HP or attributes.

 Die of Fate